Our people

 Abigail McClutchie

-Abigail McClutchie is Te Rarawa and Ngāti Porou descent and lives in the CBD Tāmaki Makaurau.
-She is one of the Kaiārahi, in the Lead Team of Te Tumu Herenga/Libraries and Learning Services at Waipapa Taumata Rau University of Auckland.
+Abigail McClutchie is of Te Rarawa and Ngāti Porou descent and lives in the CBD in Tāmaki Makaurau.
+She is one of the Kaiārahi in the Lead Team of Student and Scholarly Services at Waipapa Taumata Rau, University of Auckland.

 Abigail is also studying a PhD at the University of Auckland Business School, enquiring into ‘mahi rangatira’ and 'utu' in the entrepreneurial context, past and present.
-Her work and studies progress and empower tauira me kaimahi Māori to embed Te Tiriti o Waitangi in all we do, and to realise tino rangatiratanga (Māori self-determination, independence, sovereignty, mana motuhake)”.
+Her work and studies progress and empower tauira me kaimahi Māori to embed Te Tiriti o Waitangi in all we do, and to realise tino rangatiratanga (Māori self-determination, independence, sovereignty, mana motuhake).

 Manuhiri Huatahi